-Growing up, 9th grader Tabhata Salazar did not always feel capable in English Language Arts.
+Growing up, 9th grader Tabahta Salazar did not always feel capable in English Language Arts.
 Classified as an English Learner, she entered school several grade levels behind her peers.
 But her path changed when she enrolled in Ánimo Compton Charter School’s inaugural class of nearly 100 middle school students.

 In under 3 years, Salazar grew five grade levels—and is now reclassified as Fluent English Proficient, after scoring a 4, the highest mark possible, on the English Language Proficiency Assessments for California (ELPAC).
 Through a tailored academic schedule and classroom support, Salazar now has her sights set on college, and making a better future for herself and her family.

 At Ánimo Compton, our tight-knit school community prioritizes a rigorous and supportive college-going culture.
 Kristina Brubaker, the assistant principal at Ánimo Compton, said small classes have helped many students like Salazar.
 “Our students are not numbers; They are not a cog in the factory,” Brubaker said.
 “Our classes are small, and our teachers know all of our students by name.”
 This tight-knit community helped Salazar identify and address her strengths and areas of growth.